durgamahesh16/artemisia/docs/components/teradata.md

     * escapechar: escape character used in the file
     * quoting: boolean field to indicate if the file is quoted.
     * delimiter: delimiter of the file
-    * recreate-table: drop and recreate the target table.
-This may be required for Fastload for restartablity